-description of flow pattern movement and characteristics (Kynch, 1952).
-Firstly, the one-dimensional model is introduced in which solids vertical movement is considered (Kynch, 1952).
-Secondly, the two-dimensional model is presented for vertical and horizontal solid movement.
-The matter which was once used to simplify the three-dimensional model (Imam et al., 1983).
+According to previous studies, mathematical models are often applied instead of analytical solutions to reach precise flow characteristics (Imam et al., 1983).
+Moreover, three methods are suggested to have an appropriate description of flow pattern movement and characteristics (Kynch, 1952).
+Firstly, the one-dimensional model is introduced in which solid vertical movement is considered (Kynch, 1952).
+Secondly, the two-dimensional model is presented for vertical and horizontal solid movement, which was the method once used to simplify the three-dimensional model (Imam et al., 1983).
 Ultimately, the three-dimensional model has more benefits thanks to orienting the flow pattern.
-Liu and Garcia developed a three-dimensional (3D) numerical model to simulate large primary settling tanks in which a tracer study was used to investigate the tank's residence time (Liu and Garcia, 2010).
+Liu and Garcia developed a three-dimensional (3-D) numerical model to simulate large primary settling tanks in which a tracer study was used to investigate the tank's residence time (Liu and Garcia, 2010).
 The model was implemented on a settling tank in Chicago in the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC).
-Through the case study, a computational fluid dynamics (CFD) model simulated solid removal efficiencies.
-The results of the research model were used to establish the design basis for tank side-water depth and inlet feed-well dimensions, etc. Liu and Garcia model outcomes can be capitalized on to decrease the cost of construction via optimized settling tank.
+Throughout the case study, a computational fluid dynamics (CFD) model simulated solidremoval efficiencies.
+The results of the research model were used to establish the design basis for tank-side water depth, inlet feed-well dimensions, etc.; Liu and Garcia model outcomes can be capitalized on to decrease the cost of construction via the optimized settling tank.

-Vahidfar et al. in 2018 investigated and modeled a rectangular settling tank in full scale by CFD method to increase efficiency.
-(Vahidfar et al. 2018).
-Zahabi et al. also in 2018 numerically investigated the geometry of rectangular reservoir to entrap sediments, and they found the optimum geometry (Zahabi et al. 2018).
+Vahidfar et al. (2018) investigated and modeled a rectangular settling tank in full scale by using the CFD method to increase efficiency (Vahidfar et al., 2018).
+In 2018, Zahabi et al. also numerically investigated the geometry of rectangular reservoir to entrap sediments, and they found the optimum geometry (Zahabi et al., 2018).

-There are a wide range of parameters which can effect settling tank performance.
-To illustrate that, the Reynolds number, flow viscosity, the type of hydraulic flow movement, and tank dimension and design are the most significant factors in the settling unit.
-Schamber and Larock once used the K-ε turbulence model to simulate the settling stage applying for high Reynold's number and turbulent flow (Schamber and Larock, 1983).
-According to the study, coarse solids with high specific weight increases the Reynold's number; therefore, this type of model is typically conducted for a settling unit.
-Furthermore, a study showed that the k-ε turbulence model agreed well with some experiments in a simple geometric tank (Adams and Rodi, 1990).
+There are a wide range of parameters which can affect settling tank performance.
+To illustrate this, the Reynolds number, flow viscosity, the type of hydraulic flow movement, and tank dimension and design are the most significant factors in the settling unit.
+Schamber and Larock once used the $k - \varepsilon$ turbulence model to simulate the settling stage applying for a high Reynolds number and turbulent flow (Schamber and Larock, 1983).
+According to the study, coarse solids with a high specific weight increase the Reynolds number; therefore, this type of model is typically conducted for a settling unit.
+Furthermore, a study showed that the $k - \varepsilon$ turbulence model agreed well with some experiments in a simple geometric tank (Adams and Rodi, 1990).
 The quality of the computations, however, deteriorates with increasing flow complexity.
-In fact, the effects of flow curvature are mainly applied to clarify the differences between computation and experiment, which are not a part of the standard k-ε model.
-Also, a mathematical model was used to predict the velocity and particles transport pattern in secondary rectangular tanks.
-The particle impacts called in terms of bottom current, surface return flow, and the solids concentration distribution of density stratification on the hydrodynamics were analyzed by (Zhou and Mc Corquodale, 1992).
+In fact, the effects of flow curvature are mainly applied to clarify the differences between computation and experiment, which are not a part of the standard $k - \varepsilon$ model.
+Also, a mathematical model was used to predict the velocity and particle transport pattern in secondary rectangular tanks.
+The particle impacts in terms of bottom current, surface return flow, and the solid concentration distribution of density stratification on the hydrodynamics were analyzed by Zhou and McCorquodale (1992).
 Consequently, the model was used to simulate the so-called density waterfall phenomenon in the front end of a settling tank.